Edward Everett Hale: Life and career

 In 1903 he became Chaplain of the United States Senate, and joined the Literary Society of Washington.
 The next year, he was elected as a member of the Academy of Arts and Sciences.
+Also in 1904, he was one of several high-profile investors who backed the Intercontinental Correspondence University, but the institution folded by 1915.

 Hale lived from 1869 to his death at the Edward Everett Hale House in Roxbury.

 He maintained a summer home in South Kingstown, Rhode Island where he and his family often spent summer months.

 Hale died in Roxbury, by then part of Boston, in 1909.
 He was buried at Forest Hills Cemetery in Jamaica Plain, Suffolk County, Massachusetts.
 A life-size likeness in bronze statue memorializing the man and his works stands in the Boston Public Garden.

 Beliefs

 Combining a forceful personality, organizing genius, and liberal practical theology, Hale was active in raising the tone of American life for half a century.
 He had a deep interest in the anti-slavery movement (especially in Kansas), as well as popular education (involving himself especially with the Chautauqua adult-education movement), and the working-man's home.

 He published a wide variety of works in fiction, history and biography.
 He used his writings and the two magazines he founded, Old and New (1870–75) and Lend a Hand (1886–97), to advance a number of social reforms, including religious tolerance, the abolition of slavery and wider education.
 Writer-educator Mary Lowe Dickinson served as Hale's associate editor for Lend a Hand.

 Hale supported Irish immigration in the mid-19th century, as he felt the new workers freed Americans from performing menial, hard labor.
 In a series of letters in the Boston Daily Advertiser, he noted the "inferiority" of immigrants: "[it] compels them to go the bottom; and the consequence is that we are, all of us, the higher lifted."

-Edward Everett Hale's story “The Man Without a Country" (1863) opened with the sentence: “I was stranded at the old Mission House in Mackinaw, waiting for a Lake Superior steamer which did not choose to come.”
-In his 1893 and 1900 reminiscences, Hale states that ‘To write the story of “The Man Without a Country” and its sequel, “Philip Nolan’s Friends,” I had to make as careful a study as I could of the history of the acquisition of Louisiana by the United States.’
+Edward Everett Hale's story "The Man Without a Country" (1863) opened with the sentence: "I was stranded at the old Mission House in Mackinaw, waiting for a Lake Superior steamer which did not choose to come."
+In his 1893 and 1900 reminiscences, Hale states that "To write the story of 'The Man Without a Country' and its sequel, 'Philip Nolan's Friends,' I had to make as careful a study as I could of the history of the acquisition of Louisiana by the United States."